Lercara Friddi massacre: The massacre

-Already on December 24, protesters against high excise duties had sacked and burned tollhouses.More Tax Riots in Sicily, The New York Times, December 25, 1893 Royal Italian Army troops were sent to the town.
+Already on December 24, protesters against high excise duties had sacked and burned tollhouses.
+Royal Italian Army troops were sent to the town.
 The next day, on Christmas, several thousand protestors gathered again at the central square before the municipality.
 Their shouts Down with taxes!
 Down with the mayor! were greeted with Death to the instigators! from the balconies of the houses of the affluent on the main square.

 The sub-prefect of Palermo tried to calm down the rally, promising the abolition of the duties, while addressing them from the balcony of the town hall.
 He had to withdraw because the protesters started throwing rocks.
 With the public prosecutor and the examining magistrate, he was forced to flee by climbing down a window at the back.
 On the square, protesters with rocks and sticks confronted soldiers that opened fire when the mob risked to break through, leaving several dead and many wounded.

 Aftermath

 The Lercara Friddi massacre was one of the first in a series of bloody incidents that would lead up to the proclamation of a state of siege by Prime minister Francesco Crispi on January 4, 1894, that would crack down heavily on the Fasci.

 Eleven people were killed on December 10, 1893, at the Giardinello massacre.
 On December 17, 1893, many people were wounded when troops fired on a manifestation in Monreale.
 On January 1, 1894, 20 people were killed and many wounded in Gibellina and Pietraperzia.
-On January 2, there two dead in Belmonte Mezzagno and the next day 18 dead and many wounded in Marineo.Serious Affair in Sicily, The New York Times, January 6, 1894 Two days after, on January 5, thirteen dead and many wounded closed the series in Santa Caterina.
+On January 2, there two dead in Belmonte Mezzagno and the next day 18 dead and many wounded in Marineo.
+Two days after, on January 5, thirteen dead and many wounded closed the series in Santa Caterina.

 Many protesters were tried for a Military Tribunal, including Bernardino Verro who was sentenced to 16 years, a penalty of 500 lire and three years of special surveillance, for his involvement and speech at Lercara Friddi just before the massacre.
 Despite the fact that he had not been present when the violence broke out and that in fact he had actually tried to calm down local hotheads.